sharat87/prestige/docs/content/guides/editor.md

+---
+description: >
+  Guide to the editor UI in the Prestige HTTP Client.
+---

 # The Editor

 The Editor is the main piece of the whole Prestige interface where we can define HTTP requests and add Javascript